-This paper is a reboot of the author's thesis \cite{ParThesis} and \cite{1707.09435}.
-Many classes of morphisms were inverted there for the purpose of the Grothendieck six functors formalism.
+This paper is a reboot of the author's thesis \cite{ParThesis}, \cite{1707.09435}.
+Many classes of morphisms were inverted there for the purpose of the Grothendieck six-functor formalism.
 However, that makes the computation of cohomology harder.
 Unlike this approach, we invert fewer morphisms that are enough to deduce the above results.